Christopher Phelps

 It was given—still I have no name for it—

-a kaleidoscopic panorama of colors
+a kaleidoscopic panorama of hues

 dim to the point of brightness,